AMBER Alerts: Law and Background

 - Gave judges less authority to give reduced prison sentences

-Suzanne's Law, part of the AMBER Alert bill, made it easier for police agencies to share information about missing college students.
-It also prohibited law enforcement agencies from imposing a waiting period before accepting reports of missing persons between the ages of 18 and 21.
+Suzanne's Law, part of the PROTECT Act, made it easier for police agencies to share information about missing college students.
+It also prohibited law enforcement agencies from imposing a waiting period before accepting reports of missing persons between ages 18 and 21.
+Police can seek the activation of a similar emergency alert system as appropriate.

 AMBER Alerts Law: Criteria Used to Issue an Alert

-In order to avoid false alarms, the U.S. Department of Justice has developed a set of criteria to which states typically adhere.
-Before issuing an AMBER alert, the following criteria should be established:
+To avoid false alarms, the U.S. Department of Justice has developed a set of activation criteria.
+Before issuing an AMBER alert, states should meet the following criteria:

-- The child is at risk of serious injury or death, and
+- The child is at risk of imminent danger of serious injury or death.

-- There is enough descriptive information about the child, the captor, or the captor's vehicle to issue an alert.
+- There is enough descriptive information about the child, the suspect, or the suspect's vehicle to issue an alert.

-Once the criteria have been established, authorities issue an AMBER Alert, which typically includes descriptive information about the child, their captor, and the vehicle used in the abduction.
-Photographs of the child are also included if available.
+After meeting the criteria, a local law enforcement agency or coordinator may issue an AMBER Alert.
+The alert typically includes descriptive information about the child, their captor, and the vehicle used in the abduction.
+Law enforcement may share photographs of the child if available.

-The alert is then distributed via billboards, radio stations, text messages, television and cable stations, websites, e-mail, and other modes.
-Anyone with information pertaining to the abduction is asked to notify authorities.
+The alert is then distributed to media outlets and state transportation offices.
+AMBER alerts may appear on billboards, message signs, radio stations, mobile devices (text messages), television and cable stations, websites, and e-mail.
+Anyone with information about the abduction is asked to notify authorities.

 Learn More About AMBER Alerts Law: Talk to an Attorney

-Thankfully, AMBER Alerts have raised the attention paid to child abductions with many positive results, but there are times when mistakes or misconceptions are at play.
-For example, false claims of child abduction can arise during periods of hostile family relationships or in the heat of a divorce.
+AMBER Alerts have raised awareness of child abductions nationwide.
+Many alerts result in the recovery of the child.
+But there are times when mistakes or misconceptions are at play.
+For example, false claims of child abduction can arise in hostile family relationships or in the heat of a divorce.

-If you or someone you love is facing accusations of child abduction, you should consult with a criminal defense attorney to understand your rights and how you can protect yourself from criminal liability.
+If you or someone you love is facing accusations of child abduction, you should consult with a criminal defense attorney to understand your rights.
+There may be steps you can take to prevent these crimes and resolve concerns of criminal liability.